mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 The Timeline tool is a tool that allows the user to create a visual timeline.
 The user can add events, dates, and other information to the timeline.
 The Timeline tool is a useful tool for creating visual timelines.
 ```

 The ground truth for this specific input was `One of the best tools for creating visual timelines is Canva, which makes it easy to create timelines with images, text, and interactive elements.` The IT-ed model responds quite clearly with a different tool (TimelineJS) which might not be suitable for non-programmers.
 It remains verbose though, and goes off on a bit of a marketing pitch for the tool.
 However, the model's response is a tool, precisely what was asked for.
-In comparison, the base model completely fail to understands the task, and speaks superficially of some Timeline tool, without being helpful at all.
+In comparison, the base model completely fails to understands the task, and speaks superficially of some Timeline tool, without being helpful at all.
 This is one of those inputs where the IT really shows.

 One last example: for another instruction `Create an interesting appetizer using these ingredients`, which also includes an `input`: `Lemon, Artichoke Hearts, Pesto`, the ground truth in the dataset states: